mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Announce the sale to my team later

 When should an owner announce an acquisition to their team?
-I haven't seen anyone come up with a good solution to this problem.

 If you keep the sale a secret until the deal closes, you're effectively lying to your team.
-An acquisition will have a major impact on their lives, and there are important decisions they might make where it would greatly benefit them to know about the sale.

-On the other hand, if you're completely transparent about the sale to your team, you bear enormous risk.
+On the other hand, if you're completely transparent about the sale, you bear enormous risk.
 Members of the team might threaten to leave and put the sale in jeopardy unless you offer them bonuses or promotions.
 Or the looming sale might kill their motivation and tank their job performance.

-In the case of TinyPilot, I had a good relationship with every member of the team, so I didn't think anyone would use the sale as negotiating leverage against me.
-That said, I've had plenty of experiences of people doing weird and unexpected things when they know a relationship is about to end.
+I had a good relationship with every member of TinyPilot's team, so I didn't think anyone would use my candor against me in bargaining.
+That said, people do unexpected things when a relationship is about to end.

 I chose to reveal the sale to the team at the earliest formal step of the process: when I signed the agreement to begin working with my broker.
 That ended up being six months before closing.